-Oil and gas SCADA software is the backbone of most mid-to-large operators’ field operations.
+Oil and gas SCADA software is the backbone of field operations for producers running instrumented facilities and high-per-site-value pads.
 It pulls readings from PLCs and RTUs at the wellhead, moves the data back to a server, displays it on a dashboard, alerts somebody when a variable goes out of range, and stores the history for analysis.
-It is a well-understood product category with a handful of dominant platforms, a long tail of regional integrators, and a pricing model that keeps smaller operators on the outside.
+It is a well-understood product category with a handful of dominant platforms, a long tail of regional integrators, and a pricing model that keeps conventional-well economics on the outside.

 SCADA software for oil and gas falls into two broad groups: the platform vendors (Ignition, VTScada, AVEVA, Rockwell FactoryTalk View, Siemens WinCC) and oil-and-gas-specific platforms (AutoSol, zdSCADA, SCADAfarm, Kimray).
 Below them sits a layer of integrator firms who build the actual system an operator uses, and below that is the question of whether the operator needed SCADA in the first place.